Graduate with in-depth knowledge of three strongly-related disciplines.

 Your first year begins with a broad introduction to the study of business, finance and economics, enabling you to make an informed choice of areas to study later in the course.
 You will learn the technical skills of macro, micro and managerial economics and financial reporting.

-Year two, you will study core course units in finance, managerial economics and business strategy and choose options from accounting and finance, economics and contexts for international business.
+In the second year, you will study core course units in finance, managerial economics and business strategy and choose options from accounting and finance, economics and contexts for international business.
 You will gain practical report writing, financial and competitor analysis and database skills through a core unit in international business strategy, using a real-life case study.
 Previous IBFE students analysed the performance of global earthmoving machinery giant, Caterpillar Inc.

 IBFE focuses on the international context within which global businesses operate and is well-suited to students seeking international graduate positions in the UK and abroad.
 As such, in your second year, you have the option to learn a language (which can be continued into your final year).
-You can choose from around 15 different languages at varying levels
+You can choose from around 15 different languages at varying levels.

 The International Business Analysis Project allows you to critically analyse contemporary business practice from a social and political perspective.
 You will question the classical strategy tradition by exploring how the pressure to deliver shareholder value complicates the job of management.
 You will explore these ideas through real-life case studies, including a recently collapsed bank (Lehman Brothers or Bear Stearns) and GlaxoSmithKline.